 It’s common to find a ‘Reasons Lost’ field on the Opportunity in salesforce.
-There’s typically a validation rule that ensures sales people complete the field when the Opportunity Stage is set to Lost.
+Typically a validation rule ensures sales people complete the field when the Opportunity Stage is set to Lost.

 “How often do you see anything other than ‘Price’ set as the reason that a deal is lost?” asks Tony.
 “Hardly ever.
 Yet is this always the real reason?
 I very much doubt it.

-Of course price can be a factor in losing deals.
-But it’s important to get to the bottom of the other reasons as well.
+Of course, price can be a factor in losing deals.
+However, it’s important to get to the bottom of the other reasons as well.
 Win-rate measurement gives you the quantitative metrics on how well you are doing.
 But undertake qualitative research to get to the underlying reasons for success or failure”.

 How to capture qualitative research in salesforce

 Many of our customers use a custom object called ‘Lessons Learned’ and associate this with the opportunity.

 An internal review is conducted whenever a large deal is won or lost and the key findings captured in the Lessons Learned object.

 This is sometimes supplemented with customer interviews carried out by an independent third party.
 As Tony explains, that’s a way to get powerful insights not be available through internal discussions alone.

 Tony is the Managing Director for Pricing Solutions Ltd UK.
 PSL is an international pricing strategy consultancy dedicated to helping clients achieve World Class Pricing competency.
 Their international team of senior pricing consultants provides clients with the tools and support they need to make pricing decisions that improve the bottom line.

 As Managing Director, Tony works with leading organisations across a wide array of sectors, including manufacturing, pharmaceuticals, medical devices, food services, digital publishers, tourist attractions and many more.
 No matter what the sector, the common currency is an understanding of all aspects of pricing.